I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 + rm -rf /var/lib/apt/lists/*

-Using apt-get download libssl3 automatically fetches the latest patched version currently available in bookworm-security.
-This was a great lesson that "being grateful for source releases" comes paired with "needing to deal with the aging of external dependencies."
+Using apt-get download libssl3 will automatically fetch the latest patched version currently in bookworm-security.
+It was a great lesson — "grateful for the source release" and "you need to be ready to deal with the aging of external dependencies" go hand in hand.

-After the fix, the build completed in about 8 minutes on the DGX Spark, and the final image size was 1.98 GB (including the distroless runtime).
-The official nvcr.io/nvidia/vss-core/vss-agent:3.2.0 image also shows 1.98 GB in docker images.
-The fact that a local build from the Dockerfile matches the official image size to the byte is clear evidence that the official image is reproducible from the Dockerfile.
+After the fix, the build completed in about 8 minutes on DGX Spark, with a final image size of 1.98 GB (including the distroless runtime).
+The official nvcr.io/nvidia/vss-core/vss-agent:3.2.0 image also shows as 1.98 GB in docker images.
+The fact that a locally built version from the Dockerfile matches the official image size exactly is clear evidence that the official image is reproducible from the Dockerfile.

 Swapping the Image